jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 certificate_verify messages.
 Since this renegotiation occurs within the encrypted TLS channel, it does not reveal client certificate details.
-It is possible to perform certificate authentication using an EAP method (for example, EAP-TLS) within the TLS session in TEAP Phase 2 instead of using TLS handshake renegotiation.
+It is possible to perform certificate authentication using an EAP authentication method (for example, EAP-TLS) within the TLS session in TEAP Phase 2 instead of using TLS handshake renegotiation.

 ### Dictionary Attack Resistance

-TEAP was designed with a focus on protected authentication methods that typically rely on weak credentials, such as password-based secrets.
-TEAP mitigates dictionary attacks by allowing the establishment of a mutually authenticated encrypted TLS tunnel providing confidentiality and integrity to protect the weak credential-based authentication method.
+TEAP was designed with a focus on protected inner methods that typically rely on weak credentials, such as password-based secrets.
+TEAP mitigates dictionary attacks by allowing the establishment of a mutually authenticated encrypted TLS tunnel providing confidentiality and integrity to protect the weak credential-based inner method.

 ### Protection against Man-in-the-Middle Attacks

-Allowing methods to be executed both with and without the protection of a secure tunnel opens up a possibility of a man-in-the-middle attack.
+Allowing authentication methods to be executed both with and without the protection of a secure tunnel opens up a possibility of a man-in-the-middle attack.
 To avoid man-in-the-middle attacks it is recommended to always deploy authentication methods with the protection of TEAP.
-TEAP provides protection from man-in-the-middle attacks even if a deployment chooses to execute inner EAP methods both with and without TEAP protection.
+TEAP provides protection from man-in-the-middle attacks even if a deployment chooses to execute inner methods both with and without TEAP protection.
 TEAP prevents this attack in two ways:

 1. By using the PAC-Key to mutually authenticate the peer and server during TEAP authentication Phase 1 establishment of a secure tunnel.

-2. By using the keys generated by the inner authentication method (if the inner methods are key generating) in the crypto-binding exchange and in the generation of the key material exported by the EAP method described in [](#cryptographic-calculations).
+2. By using the keys generated by the inner method (if the inner methods are key generating) in the crypto-binding exchange and in the generation of the key material exported by the EAP authentication method described in [](#cryptographic-calculations).

 TEAP crypto binding does not guarantee man-in-the-middle protection if the client allows a connection to an untrusted server, such as in